You might think that McDonald’s French Fries are made from potatoes, oil and salt. But, you need to know that that’s not the case.

 Potatoes, high oleic low linolenic canola oil and/or canola oil, hydrogenated soybean oil, natural flavour (vegetable source), dextrose, sodium acid pyrophosphate (maintain colour), citric acid (preservative), dimethylpolysiloxane (antifoaming agent).

-In Australia, McDonald’s fries are vegan as they do not contain any animal ingredients.
-However, they may be cooked using the same equipment as products containing egg and milk, so strict vegans or people with allergies may wish to avoid them.
+In Australia, Macca’s fries could be considered vegan-friendly as they do not contain any animal ingredients.
+However, the fries may be cooked using the same equipment as products containing egg and milk, so strict vegans or people with allergies may wish to avoid them.

 Suggested read: Is food that ‘may contain milk’ vegan?